Amtrak’s California Zephyr – Reviewing this Interesting Train

-As part of a visit to Denver to see the Elton John Farewell tour, we thought it would be fun… and different… to travel by train and take the California Zephyr home to the Bay Area.
-Amtrak is the United States passenger train service.
+As part of a visit to Denver to see the Elton John Farewell tour, we thought it would be fun and different to travel by train and take the California Zephyr, one of Amtrak’s superliner trains, home to the Bay Area.

 This is a popular route on Amtrak from Chicago to San Francisco (Emeryville), stopping in Denver, Co., daily.
 If you take a look at the California Zephyr route map you can see why.
 The train travels through some beautiful country.

-The cost for a ticket on the California Zephyr from Denver to San Francisco (actually Emeryville) ranges from as little as $116 (normal seat) to as much as $1,650 for a “bedroom,” depending on when you go.
-We booked a sleeper car since the trip is supposed to take around 30 hours.
+The cost for a ticket on the California Zephyr from Denver to San Francisco (actually Emeryville) ranges from as little as $116 (regular seat) to as much as $1,650 for a “bedroom with a full private bathroom,” depending on when you go.
+We booked the sleeper car since the trip is supposed to be a 30-hour Amtrak ride.

 The California Zephyr